 Some women have a better fit on women’s specific models, while others find no difference between women’s and unisex bikes, or prefer unisex bikes completely.

-It’s worth testing out a few bikes if you can, to compare how different brands or different sizes fit, as there are always slight differences in the way brands size up their bikes.
+It’s worth testing out a few bikes, if you can, to compare how different brands or different sizes fit because there are always slight differences in the way brands size up their bikes.

 What type of bike do I need?

 Your best bike depends on where you ride and/or what you want to do with your bike.
-There are four general types:
+There are four general types of bikes:

-Trek’s Domane SL 6 Disc Women’s is BikeRadar’s Women’s Road Bike of the Year for 2018 and 2019 Russell Burton / Immediate Media
+Trek’s Domane SL 6 Disc Women’s was BikeRadar’s Women’s Road Bike of the Year in 2018 and 2019.
+Russell Burton / Immediate Media